The something I remember the most is the sun.

 It is most beautiful when we see his light through the reflections on the white marble walls, bouncing back and forth between them, a dance of light and life, and an ode to the dead who first saw how beautiful they could be.
 The thousands of sparrows and starlings pierced the diamond light, ignoring us simple creatures standing on the streets.
 What could we know?
 We couldn’t even feel the air rushing throw our feathers, the sun pointing us the direction on the next corner.
 We are mere stone statues for this enlightened beings.
 They know their way through life.
 We instead, battle with the little time we have to enjoy it, always finding excuses to be miserable.
 Happiness is a future thing.
 Always.

 In the mind of this poor fear moved creatures.
 They feel strong through their sadness.
-They can endure the seven hells and be proud of it.
+They can endure the nine hells and be proud of it.
 I wish I was born a sparrow.
 Sure of my role in this world.
 Not even giving it a thought.
 Just spreading my wings and following the light.

 Sometimes I wonder… If I hadn’t given my life to someone else, would I be freer?